Home » News » Advertising Fines Raised on Real Estate Agents

 Under the current regulatory system, if a licensee violates an advertising rule the current cite and fine system would assess a standard penalty.
 The “cite and fine system” works much like a traffic ticket in that you would receive a notice of the alleged advertising violation in the mail and with the simple stroke of a pen could admit guilt and pay a fine.
 The intent of cite and fine is to reduce the heavy paperwork and formal hearing burden from both the LREC and the licensee over common mistakes.
 The current fine schedule looks like this:

-Watch The Video on the New Advertising Fines for Real Estate Agents
+Watch The Video About Higher Advertising Fines For Real Estate Agents

 Higher Fines for Advertising Violations